Telefonica-Scientific-Research/FedEloquence/README.md

 Ensure you have:
 - Activated your virtual environment
-- Configured the `ds_config` file with appropriate training parameters for your hardware
+- Configured the `ds_config` file with appropriate training parameters for your hardware (gradient_accumulation_steps, train_micro_batch_size_per_gpu and train_batch_size)

 ### Configuration Files

-All experimental configurations are located in `configs/multilingual/alpaca_cleaned/8c/salamandra-2b-instruct/`:
+All experimental configurations used in the paper are located in `configs/multilingual/alpaca_cleaned/8c/salamandra-2b-instruct/`:

 #### Early Stop Experiments
 - `early_stop/ds_8c_5000r_30ls_r16_a32_1pat_160lts_fedavg.yaml`